 So dishes always stay away from your water sources, full stop.

-Catching all the leftover food and disposing of it responsibly stops the pesky pests from moving in on your favourite campground.
+Catching all the leftover or spilled foods and disposing of waste properly stops the pesky pests from moving in on your favourite campground.

 10 Tips To Tread Softly in Our Wild Places leave no trace stuart montgomery